 According to the American Department of Education, classrooms with better lightning had a 26% better learning rate in maths and a 20% better learning rate in reading.

 Large windows through the classrooms are necessary and with the natural lighting, students will benefit.
 The lighting in a classroom will affect the retention of the material being taught.

 Students will improve and achieve better experience while learning.

-At the Southlands High School in Chorley, Lancashire, UK the new Art Room_2 was designed to emphasise the impact of natural light to maximise positive effects.
+At the Southlands High School in Chorley, Lancashire, UK the new Art Room_2 was designed to emphasize the impact of natural light to maximize positive effects.